 A couple of weeks ago I was on twitter and I came across Dr. Monica F. Cox after participating in a #BLACKandSTEM twitter chat.
 I clicked on her twitter profile and checked out some of her tweets and knew I had to follow her.
 I like to keep my Mademoiselle Scientists network growing because it helps me build a strong support system.
 In an earlier post I talked about the importance of professional mentors and how I didn’t have many women STEM mentors growing up.
 I’m glad to see that I’m finding mentors everywhere!

 Mademoiselle Scientist/Spotlight on Science: Dr. Monica Cox:

-Dr. Monica Cox is a Mademoiselle Scientist that is a mathematician, engineer, entrepreneur, STEM advocate, comedienne and leader.
+Dr. Monica Cox is a Mademoiselle Scientist that is a mathematician, engineer, entrepreneur, STEM advocate, comedienne, and leader.
 She has a B.S. in mathematics from Spelman College, a M.S. in Industrial Engineering from the University of Alabama and a Ph.D. in Leadership and Policy Studies from Peabody College at Vanderbilt University.
 On January 13, 2010 Dr. Cox earned the Presidential Early Career Award for Scientist and Engineers (PECASE).
 In 2013 she started her business, STEMinent LLC, created an animated STEM YouTube series, called Quirky Time, entered the fashion business and obtained a contract to write a book about the demystification of the engineering Ph.D.
 Then in 2011 she became a pioneer as the 1st African-American female professor to earn tenure in the College of Engineering at Purdue University.
 After earning tenure she decided to serve as a mentor and consultant for the future generations of STEM-ers, particularly underrepresented minorities.
 This is where PreparedtoPioneer comes in.

 What is PreparedtoPioneer?